 It’s important to make sure you do keep within the legal boundaries of modifications.
 If you don’t then you may end up with a yellow sticker, but also your insurance company may have a way out of making payments should anything terrible happen.
 Although you may find some insurance companies say that they’ll insure your 4×4 modifications, call them up and ask them if they’ll insure something that’s effectively illegal.
 I’m sure you already know what the answer will be.

 My vehicle is fitted with Electronic Stability Control.
-Most cars have it now days but it may be called something slightly different (perhaps Active Stability Control or ASC).
+Most cars have it nowadays but it may be called something slightly different (perhaps Active Stability Control or ASC).
 So this post and the previous one focus on modifying the height of a vehicle that is fitted with this technology.

 So lets get to it…